How to Cite a Book MLA in an Essay

 Duneier, Mitchell.
 Sidewalk.
 New York: Farrar, Straus and Giroux, 1999.
 Print.

 List either all authors' names in the order they appear on the source book's title page or list the first author's name followed by "et al." when preparing a citation for a book with more than three authors.
 MLA gives you the choice of which method to use.
 General MLA guidelines require format consistency throughout your paper.
-For example:

 Smith, Ron, Damien Jones, Tanya Martinez, and Jeff Mills.
 The Life and Times